lambda-curry/virtualevent-poc/src/pages/custom-pages/faq.md

 **Q. I’m looking for my event order.
 Where can I find this?**

-1. You can access your order from the Order Confirmation email you received at the address you provided during the registration process.
+A. You can access your order from the Order Confirmation email you received at the address you provided during the registration process.

-* If you don’t remember receiving your Order Confirmation email, please check your Junk folder for an email from registration@fntech.com
+* If you don’t remember receiving your Order Confirmation email, please check your Junk folder for an email from [registration@fntech.com](<>)
 * Alternatively, you can find your ticket in the “My Tickets” page in FNregistration.
 You may use your FNid to log in here <https://registration.fntech.com/a/member/orders>
 * For additional FNregistration support, please email [registration@fntech.com](<>)